ShrikeGames/gmtk2025/README.md

  - Settings menu: Add option to skip tutorial
  - (Done) Handle case where if you Reject the reward for the boss kill you get softlocked?
 (I think you would anyways)
  - (Done) Switch to the faster BGM for the last segement of the timer
- - Have boss react to player fighting them again after the player previously lost
- - Hills colours need to change
+ - (Done) Hills colours need to change
- - Add visible grass to the empty tiles
 - Upload to itch as an unlisted game (people watching the stream can play)

 Bug: